 - Nomadic Migrations of Huuchin Barga Mongols in the Japanese Occupation (article)

-Professor Christmas advocates strongly for her students who want to travel, research, or work in Asia or who want to pursue postgraduate degrees in Asian Studies.
-She welcomes requests for letters of recommendation IF and ONLY IF students follow these guidelines:
+I advocate strongly for my students who want to travel, research, or work in Asia or who want to pursue postgraduate degrees in Asian Studies.
+I welcome requests for letters of recommendation IF and ONLY IF students follow these guidelines:

-- Strong letters of recommendation take an inordinate amount of time to craft.
-Please contact her by email or meet with her in person one month in advance of any deadline.
+- Letters of recommendation take an inordinate amount of time to craft.
+Please contact me by email or meet with me in person one month in advance of any deadline.

-- She writes letters ONLY for graduate schools, academic awards and fellowships, study abroad programs, academic internships, and post-graduate jobs.
-Check with her first before writing down her name and contact information as a reference.
+- I write letters ONLY for graduate schools, academic fellowships, study abroad programs, academic internships, and post-graduate jobs.
+Check with me first before writing down my name and contact information as a reference.
+Students must have completed at least one course with me before asking for a reference or a recommendation.

-- Send her your resume, unofficial transcript, and grant proposal or statement of purpose as soon as possible so that the contents of her letter aligns with application materials.
-Explain the purpose of the letter (internship, scholarship, job application, etc.) and what she should emphasize in writing.
+- Send me your resume, unofficial transcript, and grant proposal or statement of purpose as soon as possible so that the contents of my letter aligns with application materials.
+Explain the purpose of the letter (internship, scholarship, job application, etc.) and what I should emphasize in writing.

-- Also provide a self-addressed stamped envelope if she needs to send a letter of recommendation on your behalf.
+- Also provide a self-addressed stamped envelope if I need to send a letter of recommendation on your behalf.

 - If you need future letters, provide two weeks of advance warning so that I can revise your letter on file.

-- Regardless of the outcome, let her know what happened.
-If you are traveling out-of-state or abroad, send her a postcard!
+- Regardless of the outcome, let me know what happened.
+If you are traveling out-of-state or abroad, send me a postcard!

 - PhD, History, Harvard University, 2016